-This article is about real estate in the states of Yucatán and Quintana Roo.
-The author, Mitchell Keenan, CRS is the director-in-general and the operating broker for Mexico International Real Estate, previously known as Miguel’s Mexico and Propiedades Las Piramides.
+This article is about buying real estate in the states of Yucatán and Quintana Roo.
+The author, Mitchell Jay Keenan, CRS, is the director and operating broker for Mexico International Real Estate.

-Keenan has been living and selling real estate in Yucatan for nearly 15-years.
+Keenan has been living and selling real estate in Yucatán for nearly 20 years.
 He has been a licensed broker in the USA since the 1980’s.
-He holds a GRI (Graduate Realtor Institute) and CRS (Certified Residential Specialist) certifications from The National Association Realtors (NAR) He currently lives in the country between Merida and Progreso with his companion and their Weimaraners – Lucky & Junior, German Shepherds – Lover & Jacota and Rottie – Wazer.
+He holds a GRI (Graduate Realtor Institute) and CRS (Certified Residential Specialist) certifications from The National Association Realtors (NAR).

 A BRIEF HISTORY

-Historically, Mexico was a country of basically two large economic groups; the rich and the poor.
+Historically, Mexico was a country of two large economic groups - the rich and the poor.
 The poor rarely owned real estate and the rich tended to subdivide what real estate they had and pass it to their heirs.

-The current real estate market (where two previously unknown parties come together to buy/sell real estate) is still a relatively new business in many regions of Mexico.
-This is the reason why, in most of Mexico, there is no MLS, no real estate licensing requirements for agents, no governmental over-sight, limited institutional financing and few large organized real estate companies or real estate professional organizations, like the NAR (National Association of Realtors) in the USA.
+The current real estate market (where two previously unknown parties come together to buy/sell real estate) is a relatively young business in many regions of Mexico.
+This is why, in many parts of Mexico, there is no MLS, no real estate licensing requirements for agents, no governmental over-sight, limited institutional financing, and few large organized real estate companies or real estate professional organizations.

-The exceptions to this current scenario are Mexico City, Monterrey, Guadalajara and many of the coastal resort areas like Mazatlan, Puerto Vallarta, Acapulco and Cancun, where there are limited MLS’s, large broker firms and functional professional organizations like AMPI (Asociación Mexicana de Profesionales Inmobiliarios).
+The exceptions are Mexico City, Monterrey, Guadalajara and many of the coastal resort areas like Mazatlán, Puerto Vallarta, Acapulco and Cancun, where there are limited MLS’s, large broker firms and semi-functional professional organizations like AMPI (Asociación Mexicana de Profesionales Inmobiliarios).

-It is important to remember that Yucatan has been like an “anonymous region” separated from Mexico for decades.
-Yucatecos tend to think of themselves as Yucatecans first and Mexicans secondly.
-Rules, regulations and new businesses practices have tended to evolve here more slowly than in other regions of Mexico.
+It is important to remember that Yucatán has been an “anonymous region” separated from Mexico for decades.
+Yucatecos tend to think of themselves as Yucatecos first and Mexicans second.
+Rules, regulations and new business practices have tended to evolve here more slowly than in other regions of Mexico.

-Historically, in Yucatan, when two individuals come together in an agreement to buy/sell real estate the parties have utilized a “promise to buy/sell real estate” agreement.
-The agreement is typically drawn up by the Buyers notario (the Buyer is responsible to pay the notario and closing costs).
+Historically in Yucatán, when two individuals come together in an agreement to buy/sell real estate the parties have utilized a “promise to buy/sell real estate” agreement (Promesa de Venta).
+The agreement is typically drawn up by the Buyer’s notario/attorney.
 Upon signing, the Buyer gives the Seller a deposit to hold as earnest money for “Consideration” (See Consideration as an element of real estate contract law).
-In return, the Seller provides the notario with current and notarized escrituras (title documents), cedulas (tax statements), planos (lot plan), personal data and corresponding information.
+In return, the Seller provides the notario with current and notarized escrituras (title documents), cédulas (tax statements), planos (lot plan), personal data and corresponding information.

-This “Promesa de venta” is a vehicle still popularly used in Yucatan and it is not unusual for a Seller that is not represented by a real estate agent to require this contract with the understanding that the Seller will hold the earnest money deposit.
+This “Promesa de Venta” is a vehicle still used in Yucatán and it is not unusual for a Seller to request this type of contract with the understanding that the Seller will hold the earnest money deposit.
 Should the Buyer fail to buy, at no fault of the Seller – the Buyer will forfeit the deposit.
-Should the Seller for no fault of the Buyer, refuse to sell, there is a penalty clause in the contract stating the Seller must return the amount of the original deposit and pay a penalty equal to the amount of the deposit - to the Buyer.
+Should the Seller, for no fault of the Buyer, refuse to sell, there is a penalty clause in the contract stating the Seller must return the amount of the original deposit and pay a penalty, equal to the amount of the deposit, to the Buyer.
 If the Seller does not return the deposit and pay the penalty, the Buyer will have a very strong document for filing a lien against the property and quite possibly gaining title to the property after the legal process terminates.

-Today, in most of the large communities across the peninsula, there are real estate agents that provide tailored services to foreigners wishing to purchase property in a safe and secure manner.
-These services include; bilingual agents and administrative staff, standardized contracts, secure earnest money and escrow accounts, legal assistance, title insurance, funds wiring, monetary exchange banking, closing statements and continual brokerage services.
-A good real estate firm will build solid relationships with their clients, helping them with a range of issues that will confront the foreign Buyer wishing to live and/or do business in Yucatan.
+Today in most of the large communities across the peninsula there are real estate agents that provide tailored services to foreigners wishing to purchase property in a safe and secure manner.
+These services include: bilingual agents and administrative staff, standardized contracts, secure earnest money and escrow accounts, legal assistance, title insurance, funds wiring, monetary exchange banking, closing statements and continual brokerage relationship/service.
+A good real estate firm will build solid relationships with their clients, helping them with a range of issues that will confront the foreign Buyer wishing to live and/or do business in Yucatán.

 Additionally, a good real estate firm will have good connections for the best (often multi-lingual) attorneys, accountants, contractors, architects, doctors, etc.

-After selecting an agent, the Buyer needs to check the various real estate websites and choose the properties that they would like to tour.
-The agent will then need to contact the various owners and agents to schedule appointments.
-It is a good idea to try and keep your selections to fewer than 6-8 properties a day.
+After selecting an agent, check the various real estate websites and choose the properties that you’d like to tour.
+Your agent will schedule the appointments.
+It’s a good idea to keep your selections to fewer than 7 properties a day.
 Trying to tackle more will prove to be frustrating and confusing.
-If you are looking for property on the beach, or in the countryside (ranches, haciendas or quintas), the driving times can be considerable.
+If you are looking for property on the beach or in the countryside (ranches, haciendas or quintas), the driving times can be considerable.
 If you are searching for homes in Merida, keep in mind that traffic in Centro Merida can be daunting and parking is often at a premium.

 THE BUYING PROCESS (Fideicomiso or FOMC)

-While touring properties with your agent, you will want to engage in a conversation about Fideicomisos and FOMC (Foreign Owned Mexican Corporations) to determine which is the best vehicle for you to utilize to hold title.
+While touring properties with your agent, you will want to ask about a Fideicomiso and/or FOMC (Foreign Owned Mexican Corporation) to determine which is the best vehicle for you to utilize to hold title.
 Both have advantages and disadvantages.

 The fideicomiso (bank trust) is a trust agreement that you establish with a bank to hold title of the property with you (you and the bank are both named in the title documents).
 The bank has a fiduciary responsibility to represent your interest in the property.
-You can obtain a fideicomiso with an FMT (Tourist) visa, FM3, or FM2.
+You can obtain a fideicomiso through your notario.